Find Affordable College Courses

 Middletown, CT

-Wesleyan University came in at #12 in this year’s edition of the Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the New England Region ranking.
-Located in the city of Middletown, Wesleyan U is a private not-for-profit school with a small student population.
+Wesleyan University ranked #12 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the New England Region list.
+Located in the small city of Middletown, Wesleyan U is a private not-for-profit college with a small student population.

 About 52% of the students majoring in visual and performing arts at the school are women while 48% are male.